 - green tea

-Vitamin B, B-6, and C deficiencies are associated with poor tolerance of heavy metals and easier toxicity.
+Vitamin B, B-6, and C deficiencies are poor tolerance of heavy metals and easier toxicity.
 Vitamin C has been reported to have chelating effects on iron.
 In one animal study, B-1 supplements were shown to decrease iron levels.

 Foods to avoid

 An effective heavy metal detox includes more than incorporating healthy fruits and vegetables.
 To minimize the effects of heavy metal poisoning or prevent it altogether, you need to eliminate some foods from your diet.

 This is especially true for processed foods and excess fats.
 These foods have minimal nutritional value and slow down the detox process.
 This is because fats tend to soak up the harmful substances you want to remove.